AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/data-collection.md

 ---
 keywords: Experience Platform;home;popular topics;sources;source;data collection
 title: Adobe Data Collection
-description: This document provides an overview of Adobe Data Collection source.
+description: This document provides an overview of the Adobe Data Collection source.
 ---
 # Adobe Data Collection

 Adobe Experience Platform provides a suite of technologies that allow you to collect customer experience data from client-side sources, and send it to the Adobe Experience Platform Edge Network where it can be enriched, transformed, and distributed to Adobe or non-Adobe destinations in seconds.

-The sources integration of Adobe Data Collection allows you to access your Data Collection Experience Edge data, including Data Prep for Data Collection, as well as improved support for data warnings from Data Prep, through the sources catalog.
+The sources integration of Adobe Data Collection allows you to access your Data Collection Experience Edge data, including Data Prep for Data Collection, as well as improved support for warnings, through the sources catalog.

 ## Use the sources workspace to access Adobe Data Collection